mitsuba-renderer/drjit/docs/general.rst

 Since Dr.Jit vectorizes the program during execution, the computation is grouped into *packets* that typically contain 16 to 32 elements.
-By locally pre-accumulating the values within each packet and then only performing 31-62K atomic memory operations, performance can be considerably improved.
+By locally pre-accumulating the values within each packet and then only performing 31-62K atomic memory operations (instead of 1'000'000), performance can be considerably improved.

 This issue is particularly important when automatically differentiating computation in *reverse mode* (e.g. :py:func:`drjit.backward`), since